jupyter/notebook/docs/source/notebook.rst

 A notebook may be downloaded in either a ``.ipynb`` or ``.py`` file from the menu option `File | Download as`.
-Choosing the ``.py`` option downloads a Python ``.py`` script, in which all rich output has been removed and the content of markdown cells have been inserted as comments.
+Choosing the ``.py`` option downloads a Python ``.py`` script from which all rich output has been removed; the content of markdown cells is inserted as comments.

 .. seealso::